Study Shows Moms Who Earn More Than Dads Still Do More Housework

 Josue Michel/Unsplash

 So why does all this matter?
 Because studies have shown that couples with kids fight the most about housework and its related responsibilities.
-Obviously the traditional view families took is quickly becoming outdated as high-earning moms becomes more common.
+Obviously, the traditional view families took is quickly becoming outdated as high-earning moms become more common.

 According to Syrda, it’s important to address and equalize household responsibilities early on.
 “How couples divide the increased domestic workload after becoming parents will be an important determinant of earnings inequalities between women and men over the course of their lives – a pattern once settled upon is often difficult to renegotiate.
 And these norms may be passed to their children.”